 - 6.1.31.1 Medical Emergency, Post-Stabilization Care and Urgent Care services must be available twenty four (24) hours per day, seven days per week, including a 24-hour per day number for Enrollees to call in case of a Medical Emergency.
 [Minnesota Statutes, §62Q.55] - 6.1.31.2 Except at Critical Access Hospitals, visits to a hospital emergency department that are not an emergency, Post-Stabilization Care, or Urgent Care may not be reimbursed as Emergency or Urgent Care Services.
 [Minnesota Statutes, §256B.0625, subd.
-1a] However, the MCO may reimburse such services as outpatient clinic services and may reimburse for a triage at a triage rate when only triage services are provided. - 6.1.31.3 For Medical Emergency services the MCO shall not: - (1) Require an Enrollee to receive a Medical Emergency or Post-Stabilization Care Service within the MCO's network, see also section 6.12 [42 CFR §438.114 (c)(1)]; - (2) Require Service Authorization as a condition of providing a Medical Emergency service [42 CFR $\S438.10(g)(2)(v)$]; - (3) Limit what constitutes a Medical Emergency condition based upon lists of diagnoses or symptoms [CFR §438.114(d)(1)(i)]; - (4) Refuse to cover Medical Emergency services based upon the emergency department Provider, hospital, or fiscal agent not notifying the MCO of an Enrollee's screening and treatment within ten (10) calendar days of the Enrollee requiring Emergency Services [42 CFR §438.114(d)(1)(ii)]; - (5) Refuse to cover services if a representative of the MCO instructed the Enrollee to seek Medical Emergency services [42 CFR §438.114(c)(1)(ii)(B)]; - (6) Hold the Enrollee liable for payment concerning the screening and treatment necessary to diagnose and stabilize the condition [42 CFR §438.114(d)(2)]; nor - (7) Prohibit the treating Provider from determining when the Enrollee is sufficiently stabilized for transfer or discharge.
+1a] However, the MCO may reimburse such services as outpatient clinic services and may reimburse for a triage at a triage rate when only triage services are provided.
+See also section 6.6.3 regarding Enrollee reimbursement for Non-Network or Out of Service Area providers. - 6.1.31.3 For Medical Emergency services the MCO shall not: - (1) Require an Enrollee to receive a Medical Emergency or Post-Stabilization Care Service within the MCO's network, see also section 6.12 [42 CFR §438.114 (c)(1)]; - (2) Require Service Authorization as a condition of providing a Medical Emergency service [42 CFR $\S438.10(g)(2)(v)$ ]; - (3) Limit what constitutes a Medical Emergency condition based upon lists of diagnoses or symptoms [CFR §438.114(d)(1)(i)]; - (4) Refuse to cover Medical Emergency services based upon the emergency department Provider, hospital, or fiscal agent not notifying the MCO of an Enrollee's screening and treatment within ten (10) calendar days of the Enrollee requiring Emergency Services [42 CFR §438.114(d)(1)(ii)]; - (5) Refuse to cover services if a representative of the MCO instructed the Enrollee to seek Medical Emergency services [42 CFR §438.114(c)(1)(ii)(B)]; - (6) Hold the Enrollee liable for payment concerning the screening and treatment necessary to diagnose and stabilize the condition [42 CFR §438.114(d)(2)]; nor - (7) Prohibit the treating Provider from determining when the Enrollee is sufficiently stabilized for transfer or discharge.
 The determination of the treating Provider is binding on the MCO for coverage and payment purposes.
 [42 CFR §438.114(d)(3)]